| Title: | Frequency Distribution Tables, Histograms and Polygons |

 ‘x’, ‘start’, ‘end’ and ‘h’ (class interval width).

-The ‘fdt’ object stores information to be used by methods summary
+The ‘fdt’ object stores information used by methods summary,

 (and publishable) way.